Where curious minds explore, engage, and connect.

-The High School Advisor works with 7th and 8th grade families to find high schools that best support each child's strengths and needs.
+The Upper Grade Head works with 7th and 8th Grade families to find high schools that best support each child's strengths and needs.

 Every year, our graduates move on to 10-15 different high schools in the Washington area and beyond.